 Take a Stroll in F.T.
 Proctor Park

-This park features beautiful green lawns, a butterfly garden, a pond with lilies, a charming creek, gorgeous colourful flower plants, and a broad array of trees.
+This park features beautiful green lawns, a butterfly garden, a pond with lilies, a charming creek, gorgeous colorful flower plants, and a broad array of trees.

 Visit St. Joseph and St. Patrick Church

-Utica Summer Fest
+Take Part in the Utica Summer Fest

 It is an annual event that includes musical concerts, entertaining activities, competitions, awards, cash prizes, live street performances, lots of beer, and mouth-watering food stalls.

 Run at Boilermaker Road Race

-Shop at Farmer’s Market
+Shop at Utica’s Famous Farmer’s Market

-It offers a wide variety of goods, such as fresh fruits and vegetables, jams, jellies, syrups, cheese, milk, poultry products, pickles, creams, truffles, jewellery, teas, body care, honey, bakery products, and plenty more.
+It offers a wide variety of goods, such as fresh fruits and vegetables, jams, jellies, syrups, cheese, milk, poultry products, pickles, creams, truffles, jewelry, teas, body care, honey, bakery products, and plenty more.